wizcamp/wizcamp-realms-demo/session-guides/SESSION-08.md

 - **What makes a component follow the single responsibility principle?**
 - **How do you decide what props a new component needs when building it from scratch?**

----

-### 💬 Pro Tip:

-Building your first component with guided steps is a major milestone!
-You just proved you can apply React patterns by following requirements and references.
-This problem-solving approach — analyzing requirements, identifying patterns, and implementing solutions — is exactly how professional developers work every day.